UltraMessaging/um_perf/README.md

 But the UM lab only has one machine with a fast disk.

-So we devised a series of tests to estimate the performance of a properly-provisioned lab using a minimally-provisioned lab.
+So we devised a series of tests to estimate the performance of a fully-provisioned production datacenter using a minimally-provisioned lab.

 Here are the persistence tests:
+1. Single source, single receiver, streaming (no Store).
-1. Single source, single SPP-based Store, single receiver.
+2. Single source, single SPP-based Store, single receiver.
-This characterizes a single store's performance (throughput).
+This characterizes a single disk-based store's performance (throughput).
-2. Single source, single RPP-based Store, single receiver.
+3. Single source, single RPP-based Store, single receiver.
 This allows us to compare SPP to RPP.
-For the hardware we used, RPP was a little faster than SPP.
+For the hardware we used, RPP is 15% faster than SPP.
-3. Single source, three RPP-based Store quorum/consensus, single receiver.
+4. Single source, three RPP-based Stores in quorum/consensus, single receiver.
 This allows us to measure the impact of a 3-Store Q/C group compared to a single-store Q/C group.
-4. Three sources (single sending thread), three RPP-based Stores (one per source), three receivers (single receiver thread).
+5. Three sources (single sending thread), three RPP-based Stores (one per source), three receivers (single receiver thread).
-This demonstrates balancing the load across multiple Stores.
+This demonstrates balancing the load across multiple Stores (each Store only sees one third of the messages).
+6. Three sources (single sending thread), streaming (no Store).
+This demonstrates that sending to three streaming sources can send almost as fast as a single streaming source.

+The method of discovering the maximun sustainable throughput is to run a publisher at a given message rate for at least 1 minute and check for failure indications.
+If the test succeeds, repeat with a higher message rate.
+When a test fails,
+the message rate is decreased and the test is repeated.
+(A test is said to have "failed" if any component has packet loss, or if the publisher exhausts flight size (LBM_EWOULDBLOCK send error) due exceeding the disk write speed.)

 Note that the comparisons will be *very* dependent on the underlying hardware (server and disk).